shalupov/task-sendmail/README.md

 task-sendmail
 =============

-Runs specified process and sends email notification with programs's output if exit code was not zero
+Runs specified process and sends email notification with program's output if exit code was not zero (Windows only)

 Usage: `task_sendmail.exe [--verbose] --config PATH_TO_CONFIG.ini PROGRAM_TO_RUN [arguments]`